yogthos/yuggoth/README.md

 > — H. P. Lovecraft, &quot;The Whisperer in Darkness&quot;

-Yuggoth is a blog engine which powers my site at http://yogthos.net and allows me to experiment with using Noir.
+Yuggoth is a blog engine which powers my site at http://yogthos.net

 ## Features